Find Grad Schools

 • Diagnostic Radiologist, Active Staff Physician at Community Hospital

-In the United States, there were 372,400 jobs for Radiologist in 2016.
+In 2016, there was an estimated number of 372,400 jobs in the United States for Radiologist.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
 The BLS estimates 14,300 yearly job openings in this field.

 undefined